You can write custom I/O device drivers to work with Simulink® Desktop Real-Time™ applications.

 Signals and exceptions —

 Time functions —

 The Simulink Desktop Real-Time kernel intercepts the interrupt from the system clock.
 It then reprograms the system clock to operate at a higher frequency for running your real-time application.
-At the original clock frequency, it sends an interrupt to the operating system to allow standard applications or any software that uses the operating system API to run.
+At the original clock frequency, it sends an interrupt to the operating system to allow software that uses the operating system API to run.